Strong gravitational-wave lensing posterior odds: Bayes factor

-Although the Bayes factor can be computed with or without selection effects, we should caution that the selection should be done carefully.
-In particular,~\cite{Cheung2023MitigatingMethods} and~\cite{Barsode:2024zwv} both find that in p-value type tests, the inclusion of the Malmquist prior changes the efficiency of frequentist-style strong lensing searches.
-In~\cite{Cheung2023MitigatingMethods}, the population prior was marginalised over a subset of the parameters, such that a marginalised prior was used in the Bayes factor, i.e., $p(\theta) \approx p_\text{marg}(\theta_1,\theta_2)=p(\theta_1)p(\theta_2)$.
-However, it is worth mentioning that $p(\theta_1,\theta_2|det) \neq p(\theta_1|\dett) p(\theta_2 | \dett)$ even if $p(\theta_1,\theta_2)=p(\theta_1)p(\theta_2)$.
-Marginalising over a subset of the parameters in the Bayes factor, likewise, would result in biases.
-We suspect a similar reason explains the results in~\cite{Barsode:2024zwv}.
-One way to correct issues related to prior marginalisation would be to include the full correlations in the prior when reconstructing the population, for example, by using the non-parametric models advocated in~\cite{Cheung2020Stellar-massWaves}.
+One way to correct issues related to prior marginalisation would be to include the full correlations in the prior when reconstructing the population, for example, by using the non-parametric models advocated in~\cite{Cheung2023MitigatingMethods}.
 Another method would be to abandon the Bayes factor approach and instead use the Bayes factor as a ranking statistic in a frequentist-style test, as in~\cite{Barsode:2024zwv}.
 However, how the population reconstruction should be done in a way that introduces no biases is still an open question.